Safayet-Khan/Human-Face-Verification-with-One-shot-Learning-Using-Siamese-Neural-Network/README.md

 - [os](https://docs.python.org/3/library/os.html)

 If you do not have Python installed yet, it is highly recommended that you install the [Anaconda](https://www.anaconda.com/) distribution of Python, which already has most of the above packages.

+### Splitting CFPW dataset
+[CFPW dataset](http://www.cfpw.io/) contains images of celebrities in frontal and profile views.
+There are 500 celebrities' images in 500 folders.
+All of the folders have 10 frontal view images and 4 profile view images, so a total of 14 images are in each and every folder.
+For training the siamese neural network I randomly choose 350 folders and for the validation set, I randomly choose 100 folders and, the rest of the 50 folders were kept for the test set.
+The test set remained isolated the whole time, I just it at last just to verify if my model has accuracy in the out-of-sample examples.